MyRewardsPlatform/zombie-hunter/README.md

 ## Introduction

 Are you tired of pesky zombie processes haunting your system?
 Fear not!
-The Zombie Slayer is here to help you reclaim your system resources.
+The Zombie Hunter is here to help you reclaim your system resources.

 ## Features